 Which brings us back to Dell buying EMC.
 It isn’t a triumph or a new beginning, the deal is a step in the death throes of an era.
 What we are seeing is the twilight of the technology gods.

-- Once a takeover is in play, it can often be just as important, maybe more important, to keep the target out of rival’s hands.
-Much of this is just something that goes on inside manager’s heads.
-I can’t remember many large scale acquisitions which ended up causing serious damage to rivals. ↩
+- Once a takeover is in play, it can often be just as important, maybe more important, to keep the target out of a rival’s hands.
+Much of this is just something that goes on inside a manager’s heads.
+Few large scale acquisitions end up causing serious damage to rivals.